 WHO urges Caribbean countries to invest in eliminating hepatitis

-A new study by WHO, published on Friday in Lancet Global Health, has found that investing US$6 billion annually in eliminating hepatitis in 67 low- and middle-income countries, such as those in the Caribbean, would avert 4.5 million premature deaths by 2030 and more than 26 million deaths beyond that target date.
+A new study by WHO, published on Friday in Lancet Global Health, has found that investing US$ 6 billion dollars annually in eliminating hepatitis in 67 low-and middle-income countries, such as those in the Caribbean, would avert 4.5 million premature deaths by 2030 and more than 26 million deaths beyond that target date.

-“Today, 80 per cent of people living with hepatitis can't get the services they need to prevent, test for and treat the disease,” said WHO Director-General Dr Tedros Adhanom Ghebreyesus, adding that on World Hepatitis Day, which will be observed on Sunday “we're calling for bold political leadership, with investments to match.
+“Today, 80 per cent of people living with hepatitis can't get the services they need to prevent, test for, and treat the disease,” said WHO Director General Dr Tedros Adhanom Ghebreyesus, adding that on World Hepatitis Day, which will be observed today “we're calling for bold political leadership, with investments to match.

 “We call on all countries to integrate services for hepatitis into benefit packages as part of their journey towards universal health coverage.”